 Due to the small quantity of this starter, if the recipe you're going to bake requires more starter to create a levain or mix directly into a dough, you'll have to scale up your starter to cover the requirement.
 Many of the recipes here at my site require very little starter because I typically create a levain (which essentially scales up the pre-ferment, see more on what a levain is here).
 But in the case where you need a large pre-ferment, let's look at an example to see how this is done.

 Let's say you wanted to make my sourdough fougasse, which calls for 173g of ripe sourdough starter.
 When your smaller sourdough starter is ripe it will produce about 55g of starter.
 You need to scale up your starter at the next refreshment to cover, let's say, 190g (this way you have a little leftover starter to keep in the jar to keep your culture going with a little buffer).

 Add the following to your starter jar (making sure it will hold 190g without overflowing!):

 |85g||All-purpose white flour||100%|

-The above will yield around 187g of mature starter after 12 hours kept at room temperature.
+The above will yield around 187g of ripe starter after 12 hours kept at room temperature.

 Why Not Use the Refrigerator?

-A refrigerator is a great tool for slowing your starter’s activity and it’s sometimes an approach I’ll take for a week or less, but I don’t like to keep my starter in the fridge longer than a week if I’m not traveling.
-I find when I take my starter out of the fridge it takes a day or two to get back up to full strength and generally the health of my starter starts to suffer if left unattended for more than a week.
+A refrigerator is a great tool for slowing your starter's activity, and it's sometimes an approach I'll take for a week or less, but I don't like to keep my starter in the fridge longer than a week if I'm not traveling.
+When I take my starter out of the fridge, it takes a day or two to get back up to full strength, and generally, the health of my starter starts to suffer if left unattended for more than a week.

-The benefit of maintaining a smaller sourdough starter as outlined in this post is the discard at each refreshment is minimal and my starter is ready — and at full strength — to make bread every day.
+The benefit of maintaining a smaller sourdough starter is the discard at each refreshment is minimal, and my starter is ready—and at full strength—to make bread every day.

 Why Maintain a Larger Starter?